pisi/Reel/test/README.markdown

 jQuery Reel Test Suite
 ======================
 Reel is very well tested.
-To date we have **884 tests in 221 tasks and 10 modules**, that's 360% increase compared with previous version).
+To date we have **1155 tests in 298 tasks and 10 modules**, that's 470% increase compared with previous version).
+The coverage is 99%.
 The suite will keep on growing as enhancements are made or new bugs discovered.
 The test suite grows independent on regular version releases.

 Usage?
 ------------